The Best 9-Day Switzerland Itinerary: Detailed Guide

 Take the train from Montreux to Zermatt on day five of your nine-day trip through Switzerland.

-Although the train journey is two and a half hours, the scenery of farmlands, mountains and valleys make up for it.
+Although the train journey is two and a half hours, the scenery of farmlands, mountains, and valleys make up big time for it.

 Zermatt is home to the iconic Matterhorn, which stands 4,478 metres at its highest peak.
 Since it’s such a famous landmark in Switzerland, it cannot be missed!